damoonrashidi/damoonrashidi-me/posts/waluigi-represents-all-of-us.md

 no reason to say no and the proxy metric for value delivered is "what have you shipped for me lately".
-It's therefore also important to also point towards the opportunity and maintenance costs for features as being _easy enough to add_ isn't reason enough to validate a product or feature's existance.
+It's therefore also important to also point towards the opportunity and maintenance costs for features as being _easy enough to add_ isn't reason enough to validate a product or feature's existence.

 > "It's just another couple hundred lines of code"